GRAINS-Wheat slips to 1-week low after USDA raises supply outlook

 U.S. goods less attractive in international markets.
 The dollar

-climbed as a surge in U.S. retail sales led to speculation the
+climbed as a surge in U.S. retail sales could push the Federal

 Top wheat importer Egypt purchased 60,000 tonnes of wheat